Hi Godly Play Teachers!Welcome to Faces of Easter III: Remembering Christ's Baptism and Blessing, our lesson for March 3.

 C. There's a pretty one out of felt here.
 Kids could copy it or even better, design their own!

 Examining the Concept of the Trinity.

 1. Since we're almost at St. Patrick's Day, it might be a good time to look at the 3 leaved shamrock as a symbol of the trinity.
 Here's an ornament the kids could make out of fun foam here.
 And there are plenty of other ideas here.
 Be sure to scroll down to see all the examples.

 And don't forget to take photos!
-My camera is in the drawer of the table by the Birthday Board. :)
+My camera is in the drawer of the table by the door to the Activity Room. :)